giannilmbd/dynare/doc/manual/source/the-model-file.rst

     authors) is to subdivide the problem of finding the steady state into smaller problems.
-It assumes that you know how to compute the steady state for a given set of parameters, and it helps you finding the steady state for another set of parameters, by incrementally moving from one to another set of parameters.
+It assumes that you know how to compute the steady state for a given set of parameters, and it helps you to find the steady state for another set of parameters, by incrementally moving from one to another set of parameters.

     The purpose of the ``homotopy_setup`` block is to declare the